Become a Home Energy Rater for Residential New Construction ProjectsA certified Home Energy Rater provides solutions.

 - If you do not pass the Rater test the first time, there are proctoring guidelines from RESNET detailing how you can retake the test in your own neighborhood.

-- 2 Perform three probationary ratings through a Rating Provider.
+- 2 Perform five probationary ratings through a Rating Provider.

 - The Energy Rating industry is governed by RESNET and is structured to ensure a high level of quality assurance.
 With that in mind, energy raters must work through a Rating Provider, who is responsible for their quality assurance.

-- An accredited Rating Provider will assist new Raters in conducting and submitting their required three additional probationary ratings.
+- An accredited Rating Provider will assist new Raters in conducting and submitting their required 5 additional probationary ratings.

 - After completing these probationary ratings and passing the Rater test successfully, the chosen Rating Provider will issue a document stating you have passed the course work necessary to become a HERS Certified Rater.